Mark Messier: Edmonton Oilers (1979–1991)

-Initially a left-winger (he was named to the NHL First All-Star Team in 1982–83 on the left wing), Messier switched to centre in the 1984 playoffs, and the results were spectacular.
-In game 3 of the 1984 Finals, for example, with his Oilers trailing the four-time defending champion New York Islanders by a goal, it was Messier's goal on a brilliant end-to-end rush that sparked a comeback by the Oilers.
-By the end of the series the Oilers had won their first Stanley Cup and Messier had earned the Conn Smythe Trophy, awarded to the most valuable player of the playoffs.
+Initially a left-winger (he was named to the NHL First All-Star Team in 1982–83 on the left wing), Messier switched to centre in the 1984 playoffs and the results were spectacular.
+Advancing to the 1984 Final to earn a rematch with the four-time defending champion New York Islanders, the Oilers had trouble scoring in games 1 and 2, a 1–0 win and a 6–1 loss, respectively, although the Oilers still managed to split the games thanks to the physicality of Messier and Kevin McClelland.
+In game three, with his Oilers trailing the Islanders 2–1, it was Messier beating the defensive pair of Denis Potvin and Gord Dineen to score on on a brilliant end-to-end rush that not only tied the game, but sparked a 7–2 victory for the Oilers to give them a 2–1 series lead, thus Messier's goal was considered the turning point in the series.
+The Oilers went on to win games 4 and 5 by scores of 7–2 and 5–2, respectively and where Wayne Gretzky scored his first goals of the series, to capture their first Stanley Cup.
+Messier was awarded the Conn Smythe Trophy as the most valuable player of the playoffs.

 In 1984, Messier was suspended for ten games for cracking Jamie Macoun's cheekbone with a sucker punch from behind during a game against the Calgary Flames on December 26.
 Messier was retaliating for having been boarded by Macoun earlier in the game, but the NHL ruled that he had instigated the fight.

 On September 6, 1985, Messier lost control of his Porsche and totaled it by hitting three parked cars.
 He was later charged with hit and run and careless driving, for which he paid a fine.

-He won four more Cups with the Oilers, 1985, 1987, 1988, and 1990, for the last of which he captained the Oilers to a five-game victory over the Boston Bruins.
+He won four more Cups with the Oilers, 1985, 1987, 1988 and 1990, for the last of which he captained the Oilers to a five-game victory over the Boston Bruins.
 Though the Oilers had been a 1980s powerhouse, the 1990 victory, which came two years after Wayne Gretzky was traded away, surprised many.
 Messier also won the Hart Memorial Trophy as league MVP that season, edging out the Bruins' Ray Bourque by just two votes, the narrowest margin in the award's history.

 Though Messier was actually under contract to the Oilers until 1993, his agent and father Doug Messier unsuccessfully pressed Oilers president and general manager Glen Sather for a new deal in the summer of 1990.
 After the 1990–91 season, Messier was upset that the Oilers were willing to let Adam Graves leave the team.
 Messier issued a public trade demand during the Canada Cup tournament saying that he wanted out if the Oilers were not willing to do what was necessary to keep important players.
-On October 4, 1991, in one of many cost-cutting moves by Edmonton management, Messier was traded to the New York Rangers for Louie DeBrusk, Bernie Nicholls, and Steven Rice.
+On October 4, 1991, in one of many cost-cutting moves by Edmonton management, Messier was traded to the New York Rangers for Louie DeBrusk, Bernie Nicholls and Steven Rice.